tungbq/devops-basics/README.md

 ## Contributing
 - See: [CONTRIBUTING.md](./CONTRIBUTING.md)
 - Looking for the issue to work on?
 Check the list of our open issues [**good first issue**](https://github.com/tungbq/devops-basic/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22)
+- Feel free to open a new issue if you want to request more content about DevOps

 ## Contributors